massgov/mayflower/src/components/atoms/forms/InputDate/InputDate.md

 **Usage Guidelines**
 * The `restrict` prop controls whether the user can pick any date (''), today and prior ('max') or today and future ('min')
+* This `defaultDate` prop controls what date to start the picker